Yarashoo Agro Industry - CARE

 Agricultural products make up about 80% of Ethiopia’s exports and tend to be unprocessed commodities.
 Only 1 – 2% of these products have any value additions to them such as drying, processing or canning.
 In addition, Ethiopia has high rates of post-harvest food loss with fruits and vegetables contributing to 33% of the losses.

 Against this background, Yarashoo Agro Industry, hopes to reduce post-harvest food losses in Ethiopia while also improving the agricultural and economic resilience of farmers.
+This all-women owned agri startup also aims to create jobs for women and youth around its aggregation, processing and packaging activities.

 CARE has strong experience and in-country relationships with ministries and farmer groups in Ethiopia.
 It will facilitate introductions to the necessary government stakeholders who can help with policy interventions that could improve the enabling market environment for dried fruit companies in Ethiopia and the ease of doing business globally.
 It will also develop a case study that will share learning related to the sector and journey of the Yarashoo to becoming investment-ready.